unjs/get-port-please/README.md

 ### `ports`

-Alternative ports to check.
+Extended ports to check.

 ### `portRange`

+Extended port range to check.

+### `alternativePortRange`

-Alternative port range to check.
-Default is `[3000, 3100]`
+Alternative port range to check as fallback when non of the ports are available.
+Default is `[3000, 3100]` (only when `port` in unspecified.)

 ### `host`